WORK/SPACE : a Black Gotham Experience

 RIVER TO RIVER FESTIVAL 2017

-Black Gotham Experience is presented by Lower Manhattan Cultural Council as part of the River To River Festival 2017.
+Black Gotham Experience was presented by Lower Manhattan Cultural Council as part of June’s River To River Festival 2017.
 It was an incredible experience and honor!

 River To River, a Lower Manhattan Cultural Council public engagement initiative, inspires residents, workers, and visitors in Lower Manhattan, by connecting them to artists, new ideas and perspectives, and other art-lovers to demonstrate the role that artists play in creating vibrant, sustainable communities.

 River To River is made possible with support from the Alliance for Downtown New York, American Express, The Andrew W. Mellon Foundation, The Port Authority of New York and New Jersey, and New York City Department of Cultural Affairs in partnership with the City Council, as well as other underwriters.

 See program for a full schedule of programming.